s7a7ic/TinkerELEC/README.md

 **Bluetooth**
 * can currently only connect to one device, every secondary device gets a timeout on connect
-* kodi sometimes crashes when gamepad disconnects (maybe related to pipewire, but was [patched](https://github.com/xbmc/xbmc/pull/26454)?)
+* ~~kodi sometimes crashes when gamepad disconnects (maybe related to pipewire, but was [patched](https://github.com/xbmc/xbmc/pull/26454)?)~~

 **Wireless LAN**
 * WPA3 isn't working / supported by the driver -> waiting for Kernel 6.17 wich should include changes of the RTL8723BS staging driver

+**Kodi**
+* playback after suspend won't continue, as the only way to disable it for now was to [patch](packages/mediacenter/kodi/patches/kodi-999.99-disable-resume-playerstate-after-suspend.patch) it in kodi

 ## Resolved Problems